pmcharrison/mdt/README.md

 and this implementation:

 > Harrison, P. M. C., & Müllensiefen, D. (2018).
-Melodic Discrimination Test (MDT), psychTestR implementation. https://doi.org/10.5281/zenodo.1300950
+Melodic Discrimination Test (MDT), psychTestR implementation.
+Zenodo. https://doi.org/10.5281/zenodo.1300950

 We also advise mentioning the software versions you used,